-As stated above, all applications are due to OSSE by January 5, 2021, no later than 3 p.m.
+As stated above, all applications are due to OSSE by October 22, 2021, no later than 3 p.m.
 EDT.
 Applications must be submitted through the online Enterprise Grants Management System (EGMS).
 No paper or emailed applications are accepted.
 Late applications will not be considered.

-As applicants for the Mentoring Students in the Academic Middle Grant, entities that have not done so will need to create a new user account in EGMS in order to apply for funding.
-The new user account will require an entity's Employer Identification Number (EIN), System for Award Management (SAM) expiration date, copy of SAM registration, Data Universal Number System (DUNS) number and organizational contact information.
+As applicants for the College Rising Mentorship Grant, entities that have not done so will need to create a new user account in EGMS in order to apply for funding.
+The new user account will require an entity's Employer Identification Number (EIN), <a href="System for Award Management (SAM) expiration date, copy of SAM registration, Data Universal Number System (DUNS) number and organizational contact information.